AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-18-prefix-trees/index.md

 That's another one down, with two more to go.
 We're almost done!

-## 3. Return a List of All Nodes Starting with a Given Prefix
+## 3. Find All Words Starting with a Prefix

 The code for finding partial matches in a trie is also really simple.
 Here's the algorithm spelled out in English: